soulwing/pinject/README.md

 injection point is provided as context when the converter is called upon to converter a property value.
 The context also provides the means to invoke other converters, which is useful when converting compound types.

+Every converter has a name.
+The names of the converters included with extension are set to the fully qualified converter class name.
+You can request that an injection point use a specific converter (by name) using the `converter` attribute of the `@Property` qualifier.
+This is useful if you want to override one of the built-in converters in some specific case(s).

 Theory of Operation